practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 At first, the microbenchmark program was meant to be implemented in [ECLiPSe](#eclipse---constraint-logic-programming-system), just because it's the fastest Prolog system for the map coloring problem of Germany: [The TL;DR execution speed diagram](#the-tldr-execution-speed-diagram).

-But as programming language ECLiPSe is too rudimentary for this program.
-And it's fair to compare a Prolog system with more "batteries included", like [SWI Prolog](#swi-prolog), with the program version implemented in [Mercury](TBD).
+But as a programming language ECLiPSe is too rudimentary for this program.
+And it's fair to compare a Prolog system with more "batteries included", like [SWI Prolog](#swi-prolog), with the program version implemented in [Mercury](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Mercury/random_streams_for_perf_stats.m).

 TBD